 It is not a good idea to leave an unused camper standing in your driveway without any protection from the sun, rain, and snow – or to throw something cheap over it and risk causing a mold or mildew problem from lack of ventilation.

-Ultimately, you plan to get significant enjoyment out of your purchase of a travel trailer or a camper, so be sure to take the necessary steps to keep your investment clean, safe, and protected so you can enjoy for years to come!
+Ultimately, you plan to get significant enjoyment out of your purchase of a travel trailer or a camper, so be sure to take the necessary steps to keep your investment clean, safe, and protected so you can enjoy it for years to come!

 Oh!
 One more thing- don’t forget your tire covers!